akingozubek/DriverSafety/README.md

 Project has YOLO and dlib models. if you want to use project, you must compile darknet and dlib.
 <https://github.com/AlexeyAB/darknet>

 <http://dlib.net/compile.html>

-Project works main.py file, also you use app.py for API.
+Project works main.py file, also you can use app.py for API.

 Project works yolo-tiny models, if you want more accuracy you can download and use yolo models from this link:
 <https://drive.google.com/drive/folders/1XO3oXR1bhZBTK8fFoRNGmzUq7AZ3WFfp?usp=sharing>